software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 2. Everyone will consider _by themself_ (no dicussion) how many story points the user story is worth.
 The estimate needs to be 1, 2, 3, 5 or 8 story points.
 Compare the effort to the user story "As a user I want to list the added reading recommendations so that I can find interesting things to read" which is worth 2 story points
 3. Everyone will write down their story point estimate.
 4. Once everyone is ready, everyone will show their estimate at the same time
-5. If there's more than one point difference in the least and most amount of story points in the suggested estimates, discuss the implementation further and repeat the steps 1 - 5 until you have an agreement.
+5. If there's more than one point difference in the least and most amount of story points in the suggested estimates, discuss the implementation further to find out why there is such difference in the estimates.
+Then, repeat the steps 1 - 5 until you have an agreement.
 6. Once the team has agreed on the user story estimate for the user story, the estimate should be added to the Product Backlog.
 We can for example add a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) with the story points for the user story related issue.

 {: .note }